yanbe/esp32-ota-server/README.md

 Success.
 Next boot partition is ota_0
 ```

-### Update OTA server component
+### Modifing and Updating OTA server component

+As `components/ota_server` is introduced as via `git subtree` command, your can modify `components/ota_server`
+and commit it as your project's seamlessly,

-If any changes have made to https://github.com/yanbe/esp32-ota-server ,
+If you want to merge any changes have made to https://github.com/yanbe/esp32-ota-server ,
-you can merge its changes into your project by following command.
+you can merge them into your project by following command.
 ```
 $ git pull -s subtree --squash esp32-ota-server master
 ```